Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/Alanine_scanning/README.md

 all the parameters needed for the MM/PB(GB)SA calculation.
 In this case, 16 frames `(endframe-startframe)/interval = (21-5)/1 = 16` are going to be used when performing the the MM/PB(GB)SA calculation with the igb8 (GB-Neck2) model and a salt concentration = 0.15M.
 Of note, mbondi3 radii (`PBRadii=4`)
 will be used as recommended for GB-Neck2 solvation model.
-Also a high dielectric constant `intdiel=10` will be used because of the high number of charged residues at the interface.
+Also, a high dielectric constant `intdiel=10` will be used because of the high number of charged residues at the interface.

-Once the calculation is done, the GUI app (`gmx_MMPBSA_ana`) will show up.
-In this app, you can visualize the results for the GB calculation for both the wild-type and the mutant system.
-The results can be saved as *.csv file by clicking "File" in the upper left corner and then "Export GB/PB energy (csv)".

 !!! note
     Once the calculation is done, you can analyze the results in `gmx_MMPBSA_ana` (if you didn't define `-nogui`).